RCLY Covered Call Strategy

 - What is a covered call on RCLY?

 - A covered call on RCLY is the covered call strategy applied to RCLY (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With RCLY stock trading near $101.14, the strikes shown on this page are snapped to the nearest listed RCLY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RCLY stock at $102.62 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed RCLY chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are RCLY covered call max profit and max loss calculated?